-Scientific discoveries, next-generation technology solutions, medical advances, payment reform, and new models have the potential to dramatically transform health care delivery.
-Staying at the forefront of innovation requires constant vigilance, and for health care leaders, it requires an understanding of the latest opportunities and challenges, as well as their potential impact.
-In this highly interactive program, you will engage with Harvard University faculty as you discuss topics ranging from stem cell therapies and the obesity epidemic to accountable care organizations (ACOs) and technology-based care.
+Scientific discoveries and medical advances, next-generation technology solutions, payment reform, changing societal expectations, and new models of care are dramatically transforming health care delivery.
+Staying at the forefront of innovation requires constant vigilance.
+And for health care leaders, it requires an understanding of the latest opportunities and challenges, as well as their potential impact.
+In this highly interactive program, you will engage with Harvard University faculty as you discuss topics ranging from personalized medicine and social media to accountable care organizations (ACOs) and medical leadership.

-Through joint exploration with faculty and industry peers, participants will identify key issues emerging in the health care industry.
-By exploring these ideas with colleagues you will be better equipped to form a vision and plan for the future of your organization.
+While examining the complex challenges and emerging opportunities in today's health care system, participants will identify the key issues emerging in the health care arena.
+By exploring these new ideas and solutions with faculty and colleagues, you will be better equipped to form a vision and plan for keeping your organization at the forefront of innovation.

-The nature of this program is to examine the latest technological, scientific, organizational, and financial innovations in health care through a series of real-world case studies, relevant lectures, and dialogue.
-This new HBS offering explores five core areas: regulatory and finance reform, new science, reconfiguration of health care service models, managing innovation, and new technology.
+This program examines the latest technological, scientific, organizational, and financial innovations in health care through a series of real-world case studies, relevant lectures, and dynamic dialogue.
+This new HBS offering explores five core areas: new science, regulatory and finance reform, innovative technology, consumer behavior, and service innovation.

 Programs, dates, fees, and faculty are subject to change.